William-Hammill/CSE5IDP-Project/readme.md

 This system is intended to allow customers to easily book their own appointments then confirm them via a text message sent using Twilio SMS. this message will allow customers to confirm or cancel their appointments while also reminding them. however rescheduling will instead be done via phone calls.

+This system also requires a Twilio account for messaging functions to work, see Messaging.py file for more information

 Running this webapp:

 pip install flask